krzemienski/awesome-from-stars/README.md

 * [synesthesiam/opentts](https://github.com/synesthesiam/opentts): Open Text to Speech Server
 * [myshell-ai/OpenVoice](https://github.com/myshell-ai/OpenVoice): Instant voice cloning by MIT and MyShell.
 Audio foundation model.
 * [Nyr/openvpn-install](https://github.com/Nyr/openvpn-install): OpenVPN road warrior installer for Ubuntu, Debian, AlmaLinux, Rocky Linux, CentOS and Fedora
-* [angristan/openvpn-install](https://github.com/angristan/openvpn-install): Set up your own OpenVPN server on Debian, Ubuntu, Fedora, CentOS or Arch Linux.
+* [angristan/openvpn-install](https://github.com/angristan/openvpn-install): Set up your own OpenVPN server on Debian, Ubuntu, Fedora, CentOS, Arch Linux and more
 * [gitpod-io/openvscode-server](https://github.com/gitpod-io/openvscode-server): Run upstream VS Code on a remote machine with access through a modern web browser from any device, anywhere.
 * [openwrt/openwrt](https://github.com/openwrt/openwrt): This repository is a mirror of https://git.openwrt.org/openwrt/openwrt.git It is for reference only and is not active for check-ins.
 We will continue to accept Pull Requests here.
 They will be merged via staging trees then into openwrt.git.
 * [minio/operator](https://github.com/minio/operator): Simple Kubernetes Operator for MinIO clusters :computer: